Jasonette/documentation/docs/index.md

 **Just wait for a bit until the progress bar gets to the end, and then retry.**

+---

+## ■ "Offline mode"

+In the current implementation of Jasonette, this meesage means either:

+1. There's a problem with your network.
+2. There's something wrong with your JSON markup and Jasonette is not able to interpret it correctly.

+Please first check the network to see other apps are working fine.
+After that, check your JSON, keep simplifying it down until you find the problematic markup.

+---

 ## Need more help?

 **[Ask in chatroom](https://jasonette.herokuapp.com)**